IBM-Cloud/docs-services/services/OrangeIoTCE/index.md

 	```
 	{: screen}

-And you will find on the Ressource tab all you need about the Orange IoT Connect Express APIs : the endpoints, the quotas, the documentation and the WSDL package.
+And you will find, in the Reference section, all you need to know about the Orange IoT Connect Express APIs: the endpoints, the quotas, the documentation, and the WSDL package.

 <!-- Rellinks moved to toc file for new nav